 Infrastructure powers the world we live in - and when it comes to on-the-ground- research, our team can be found on site.

-Why invest in the First Sentier Global Listed Infrastructure?
+Why invest in the First Sentier Global Listed Infrastructure strategy?

 Listed infrastructure provides essential services to society, typically making it less sensitive to the economic cycle.